 - a.
 When, after hitting a fair ball, she is legally touched with the ball before she touches first base. - b.
 When, after hitting a fair ball, the ball is held by a fielder touching first base (white base) with any part of her person before the batter-runner touches first base. - c.
-When a fly ball is legally caught. - d.
-When, after hitting a fair ball or being awarded a base on balls, she fails to advance to first base and enters her dugout.
+When a fly ball is legally caught. - When, after hitting a fair ball or being awarded a base on balls, she fails to advance to first base and enters her dugout.
+EFFECT: Rule 8, Sec.
+9 a-d.
+The ball is in play and the batter-runner is

 EFFECT: Rule 8, Sec.
 9 a-d.
-The ball is in play and the batter-runner is out
+The ball is in play and the batter-runner is out.

 - e.
 When she runs outside the three-foot running lane and, in the opinion of the umpire, interferes with the fielder taking the throw at first base.
 However, she may run outside the three-foot lane to avoid a fielder attempting to field a batted ball or overthrow. - f.
 When she interferes with a fielder attempting to field a batted ball, or intentionally interferes with a thrown ball.
-If the interference, in the opinion of the umpire, is an obvious attempt to prevent a double play, the baserunner closest to home plate shall also be called out. - g.
+If the interference, in the opinion of the umpire, is an obvious attempt to prevent a double play, the base-runner closest to home plate shall also be called out. - g.
 When a batter-runner interferes with a play at home in an attempt to prevent an obvious out at home plate.
 The runner is also out. - h.
 When she is discovered using an illegal bat.